elizabethwillard/elizabethwillard.github.io/_pages/about.md

 permalink: /about/
 ---

+Need a data expert or cloud computing expertise for your business?
+I am always happy to chat and you can reach out to me through LinkedIn or through email via the icons at the bottom.

 B.S in Computer Engineering and a dual minor in English and Mathematics, MS in Data Science from University of California, Berkeley.

 ### Work Experience
 **ISO-New England** | July 2024 - Present | *Load Forecast Data Scientist*
 - Leveraging software engineering methodology to create reusable software packages and construct robust data pipelines
+- Designed day-ahead operational Matlab-dependent process into an AWS-friendly process leveraging CI/CD and robust logging
 - Researching and leveraging forecasting developments within research community

 **Idexx Laboratories** | August 2021 - May 2024 | *Embedded Software Engineer I*